-Story and Picture By: Themba Khumalo
+Story By: Themba Khumalo

 The City Hall may no longer be the most imposing building in town, as it was when it opened some 100 years ago, but it’s still the pulsating heart of Durban’s civic life.
 Many of the Municipality’s departments have relocated to buildings across the length and breadth of eThekwini, but the Mayor and City Manager’s offices remain firmly ensconced in the City Hall, which remains the venue for meetings of Council committees and of the full Council.
 The City Hall is also an important hub of the arts and education, home to the Durban Art Gallery, City Library and Natural Science Museum, which draw crowds of tourists and locals.
 Anyone who grew up in Durban will have fond memories of at least one school outing to the building.
 And it is outside the City Hall’s Church Walk steps that crowds invariably gather to make their point, whether in protest or celebration.
 The structure was designed in 1903 by Stanley G Hudson, based on the City Hall in Belfast, Northern Ireland.
 It was completed in 1910 as a near faithful reproduction of its Northern Hemisphere counterpart, complete with towering pillars, soaring dome, surrounding moat and dozens of stone figurines.